Tansha173/I-O_Redirection/README.md

 As data scientists, we constantly work with large files.
 Pipes help us quickly understand the contents of a file without having to build programs and setting up a development environment like Jupiter.
 They are also easy to write as they are usually just one line.

-Pipes also don’t depend on having python, anaconda or specific python packages installed on a system.
+Pipes also don’t depend on having python, anaconda, or specific python packages installed on a system.
 They are executed directly by the shell.
 Another advantage of pipes is, they execute much faster than python scripts.

 <b> Every UNIX process has four key components: </b> <br>
 * a current working directory